-We closely monitor economic conditions and loan performance trends to assess and manage our exposure to credit risk.
-Key metrics we track in evaluating the credit quality of our loan portfolio include delinquency and nonperforming asset rates, as well as net charge-off rates and our internal risk ratings of larger-balance commercial loans.
-Trends in delinquency rates are one of the primary indicators of credit risk within our consumer loan portfolios, particularly in our credit card loan portfolios, as changes in delinquency rates can provide an early warning of changes in credit losses.
-The primary indicator of credit risk in our commercial loan portfolios is our internal risk ratings.
-Because we generally classify loans that have been delinquent for an extended period of time and other loans with significant risk of loss as nonperforming, the level of nonperforming assets represents another indicator of the potential for future credit losses.
-In addition to delinquency rates, the geographic distribution of our loans provides insight as to the exposure of the portfolio to regional economic conditions.
+We closely monitor economic conditions and credit performance trends to assess and manage our exposure to credit risk.
+Trends in delinquency rates are the key credit quality indicator for our credit card and retail banking loan portfolios as changes in delinquency rates can provide an early warning of changes in potential future credit losses.
+The key indicator we monitor when assessing the credit quality and risk of our auto loan portfolio is borrower credit scores as they provide insight into borrower risk profiles, which give indications of potential future credit losses.
+The key credit quality indicator for our commercial loan portfolios is our internal risk ratings as we generally classify loans that have been delinquent for an extended period of time and other loans with significant risk of loss as nonperforming.
+In addition to these credit quality indicators, we also manage and monitor other credit quality metrics such as level of nonperforming loans and net charge-off rates.
+For further information regarding our credit risk associated with our loan and investment portfolios, see "MD&A-Consolidated Balance Sheets Analysis-Investment Securities", "MD&A-Credit Risk Profile", "Note 2-Investment Securities" and "Note 3-Loans" in our Q1 2020 Form 10-Q.

-For a summary of accounting policies related to our credit quality indicators, such as delinquent and nonperforming loans, net charge-offs and troubled debt restructuring for each of our loan categories, see "Note 1-Summary of Significant Accounting Policies-Loans" in our 2018 Form 10-K. For a summary of methodologies and policies that we use to determine our allowance for loan and lease losses for our loan portfolio segments, see "Note 1-Summary of Significant Accounting Policies-Allowance for Loan and Lease Losses" in our 2018 Form 10-K.
+We adopted the CECL standard as of January 1, 2020, which requires use of the current expected credit loss model that is based on expected losses (net of expected recoveries), rather than incurred losses, to determine our allowance for credit losses.
+For a summary of methodologies and policies that we use to determine our allowance for credit losses for our loan and investment securities portfolios, see "MD&A-Critical Accounting Policies and Estimates" and "Note 1-Summary of Significant Accounting Policies-Allowance for Credit Losses" in our Q1 2020 Form 10-Q. For additional information about key concentrations and credit performance metrics, see "MD&A-Credit Risk Profile-Credit Risk Measurement" and "Note 3-Loans" in our Q1 2020 Form 10-Q.

-For additional information about key concentrations and credit performance metrics, see references to our Q2 2019 Form 10-Q.
+Delinquent and Nonperforming Loans

-Delinquent, Nonperforming and Impaired Loans
+For a quantitative summary of our delinquent and nonperforming loans, and geographic concentration, see "MD&A-Credit Risk Profile-Credit Risk Measurement" and "Note 3-Loans" in our Q1 2020 Form 10-Q.

-For a quantitative summary of our delinquent, nonperforming and impaired loans, including geographic concentration, see "MD&A - Credit Risk Profile-Credit Risk Measurement" and "Note 4-Loans" in our Q2 2019 Form 10-Q.
+Allowance for Credit Losses and Reserve for Unfunded Lending Commitments

-Allowance for Loan and Lease Losses and Reserve for Unfunded Lending Commitments
+We maintain an allowance for credit losses that represents management's current estimate of expected credit losses over the contractual terms of our loans held for investment as of each balance sheet date.
+We also separately estimate expected credit losses related to unfunded lending commitments that are not unconditionally cancellable by us, such as letters of credit and financial guarantees.
+For a summary of changes in our allowance for credit losses and reserve for unfunded lending commitments, and components of the allowance for credit losses by portfolio, see "MD&A-Credit Risk Profile-Allowance for Credit Losses and

-We maintain an allowance for loan and lease losses that represents management's best estimate of incurred loan and lease losses inherent in our loans held for investment portfolio as of each balance sheet date.
-We also separately estimate probable losses related to unfunded lending commitments, such as letters of credit, financial guarantees and binding unfunded loan commitments.
-For a summary of changes in our allowance for loan and lease losses and reserve for unfunded lending commitments, and components of the allowance for loan and lease losses by portfolio and by impairment methodology, see "MD&A-Credit Risk Profile-Allowance for Loan and Lease Losses and Reserve for Unfunded Lending Commitments" and "Note 5-Allowance for Loan and Lease Losses and Reserve for Unfunded Lending Commitments" in our Q2 2019 Form 10-Q.
+Reserve for Unfunded Lending Commitments" and "Note 4-Allowance for Credit Losses and Reserve for Unfunded Lending Commitments" in our Q1 2020 Form 10-Q.